spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 tags: ["edge"]
 ---

-When you boot up an Edge host for the first time after installation, you will be prompted to enter several configurations for the Edge host and its network environment.
+When you boot up an Edge host for the first time after installation, you will be prompted to configure the Edge host and its network environment.
 You may already have specified some of these configurations in the **user-data** file in the EdgeForge process or have supplied them with site-specific **user-data**, and can either keep them as they are or update them during this step.
 For more information about EdgeForge and site user data, refer to [EdgeForge Workflow](../edgeforge-workflow/edgeforge-workflow.md) and